yasminsoltani/numerical_analysis.md/README.md

 <img width="360" alt="image" src="https://github.com/yasminsoltani/numerical_analysis.md/assets/103854541/f576facc-bd48-4376-8aa5-54753da1c9d6">

 ### Efficiency in rtPCR
-mally, in rtPCR, scientists assume that the efficiency of the process stays constant.
+>> In rtPCR, scientists assume that the efficiency of the process stays constant.
 But studies have shown that this isn't always true.
 The efficiency actually changes as the PCR progresses through its cycles.
 By understanding how efficiency changes during rtPCR, we can develop better methods for quantifying gene expression levels. **Creating a mathematical model of rtPCR helps us understand these changes and leads to more accurate ways to measure efficiency from rtPCR data.**

 #### And this is what we are going to do in this project :)